 How is salt water taffy made?

-The basic ingredients are brought to a boil, and then the taffy is either “pulled” until it cools (by hand or by machine) or whipped until it cools.
+The basic ingredients are brought to a boil, and then the taffy is either “pulled” (by hand or by machine) or whipped until it cools.
 The two methods produce different textures.
 It’s then cut into bite-size pieces and individually wrapped.

 Does salt water taffy go bad?

-The general answer to this question is no, it can’t go bad.
+The general answer to this question is: No, it can’t go bad.
 It can, however, melt if left at high temperatures, and if left for many months or years the flavors can become less intense and the texture of the candy can become harder.
-There are some salt water taffys being made that have ingredients that are not in the traditional recipes, such as egg whites or milk powder.
-These products have the potential to degrade more quickly than the traditional taffys.
+There are some salt water taffies being made that have ingredients that are not in the traditional recipes, such as egg whites or milk powder.
+These products have the potential to degrade more quickly than the traditional taffies.

 Can you freeze salt water taffy?